KendrikTheGreat/belucid_vault/The Primordial Theory.md

 ### **1. Core Principle

-- Belucid treats consciousness as an energy-information system.
+- Belucid treats consciousness as an Energy Information system.
 (EIS)

 - Awareness expands the decision-space (DCS).
-A broader DCS raises more awareness etc
+A broader DCS raises more awareness and so on.

   - #### Awareness Horizon (Your version)
     - Awareness as a boundary of available choice
     - How low-entropy states expand the horizon
     - How noise, fear, ego constrict it
     - How improved perception increases possible futures
+    - Having the ability

 - Choice quality reveals entropy momentum
 - Entropy can have both negative and positive momentum.